Support

 “This amendment will encourage school districts to ensure that their sports programs optimize the social and emotional skills of students by encouraging coaches to align with best practices for students well being.
 Research has taught us that attending to students’ social and emotional needs in sports as in every other area school achievement helps them be better in their sports.
 Games are played with head, heart, and body.
 A discouraged, dejected, derided, highly anxious student athlete cannot perform to his or her potential.”

-— Maurice Elias, Ph.D., Professor of Psychology, Director, Rutgers Social Emotional/Character Development Lab, Co-Director, Academy for SEL in Schools.
+— Maurice J. Elias, Ph.D., Professor of Psychology, Director, Rutgers Social Emotional/Character Development Lab, Co-Director, Academy for SEL in Schools.

 “I believe that this proposed Act is aligned with an extraordinary body of empirical research.
 This proposed Act will promote students physical as well as mental health.”